 a.
 The Street.
-Through the use of build-to lines, the facades that front the street align to clearly define the space of the street.
-By careful design of the volume of the street, it becomes an orderly and understandable public 'room' that supports the activity and gatherings of both daily life and special events.
-Encourages uses include sidewalk cafes, public seating, bike storage, etc.
+The portion of the internal street edged by buildings creates a defined space.
+Build-to lines ensure that the facades front the street and clearly define the volume of the street.
+By careful design of the street, it becomes an orderly and understandable public 'room' that supports the activity and gatherings of both daily life and special events.
+Encouraged uses include sidewalk cafes, public seating, bike storage, etc. The street is proposed as publically owned.

-Approximate Street Acreage: 2.6 acres
+Approximate Acreage: 2.6 acres

 b.
-The Green.
-Through the creation of the new mixed use retail node along University Avenue, the project has created a new urban green along University Avenue.
-This green space will be programmed in support of the surrounding active mixed use walking district to offer opportunities for urban open space activities.
-The green will contain a mix of hard and soft surfaces, trees, and a special feature such as a sculpture, or fountain.
+The Retail Plaza.
+[Outlot 3] Through the creation of the new mixed use retail center along University Avenue, the project has created a new urban plaza along University Avenue.
+Outlot 3 includes this landscaped plaza and the diagonal parking adjacent to it.
+It will be programmed to support the surrounding active mixed use walking district and offer opportunities for urban open space activities.
+The plaza will contain a mix of hard and soft surfaces, trees, and a special feature such as a sculpture, or fountain.

-Approximate Green Acreage: 0.3 acre
+Approximate Acreage: 0.3 acre

 c.
-The Park.
-A public parks space has been created at the Southwest corner of the project, immediately adjacent to the linear park and bike path.
-The Park is intended as a place of capable of supporting a range of activities, including quiet reflection, gatherings of people and special events.
+The Green.
+[Outlot 4] A green space has been created at the Southwest corner of the project, immediately adjacent to the linear park/bike path.
+The Green is intended as a place of capable of supporting a range of activities, including quiet reflection, gatherings of people and special events.
+The green is proposed to be privately owned.

-Approximate Park Acreage: 0.7 acre
+Approximate Acreage: 0.55 acre